 This investment (part of a £2m facility) enabled Low Carbon Hub to develop their largest renewable energy project to date: a £3m hydroelectric Archimedes screw installation at Sandford Lock on the Thames.
-The investment approach to care includes the development of a fish pass - an essential mechanism to rebalance the eco-system hampered by the weir and lock system.
+The investment includes the development of a fish pass - an essential mechanism to rebalance the eco-system hampered by the weir and lock system.